odoonix/iot/readme.md

 ## Create service for Ubuntu server 22.04 LTS

-- Add WorkingDirectory in vw-gateway and Change ExecStart in service
+Add WorkingDirectory in vw-gateway and Change ExecStart in service

-For example
+For Example

 Change according to the address of the Python file
 ```